An Official Wyoming Government Website

-The Denver Basin has typical foreland basin-style geometry with a north- south-trending basin axis.
-The strata on the western side of the basin dip steeply toward the east, while the strata in the eastern Denver Basin gently slope to the west.
+The Denver Basin has typical foreland basin–style geometry with a north–south–trending basin axis.
+The strata on the western side of the basin dip steeply toward the axis, while the strata in the eastern Denver Basin slope gently down toward the axis.
 The basin is more than 3,962 m (13,000 ft) deep, as defined by the 1.6-billion-year-old Precambrian basement.
-The bulk of the strata preserved in the Denver Basin were deposited during the Cretaceous in the Sevier foreland basin, and later separated from similar strata in other Wyoming basins by the Laramide orogeny.
+The bulk of the strata preserved in the Denver Basin were deposited during the Cretaceous in the Sevier foreland basin and later separated from similar strata in other Wyoming basins by the Laramide orogeny.
 Surface outcrops in the Denver Basin are generally Tertiary in age.

 The Silo field, discovered in 1981 (Sonnenberg, 2011), is the most productive oil and (associated) natural gas field in the basin.
 Production in the Silo field is primarily from the self-sourced Cretaceous Niobrara Formation, which is predominantly fractured chalk (reservoir) encased in tight shales and mudstones (seal).
 This unconventional reservoir is conducive to horizontal drilling and hydraulic fracturing, which significantly enhance production.